Magnitus-/DockerFiles/node-app/README.md

 ##Tag Convention

-I tag the images after the version of node that they use.
+The first number appearing in tag names refers to the version of node the image uses.

+The second number appearing in tag names after the 'v' refers to the revision of the image (which increments as improvements are made).